Meet ENHYPEN, the K-pop boyband destined to dominate the mainstream

 ENHYPEN’s ‘Dark Blood’ is out now via Belift Lab

-Listen to the ENHYPEN’s exclusive playlist to accompany The Cover below on Spotify, and here on Apple Music
+Listen to ENHYPEN’s exclusive playlist to accompany The Cover below on Spotify, and here on Apple Music

 Words: Tássia Assis